 Education, Master of Arts

-Western’s Educational Department's mission is to prepare knowledgeable, effective, and inclusive practitioners committed to providing equitable learning opportunities for all students.
+Western’s Education Department's mission is to prepare knowledgeable, effective, and inclusive practitioners committed to providing equitable learning opportunities for all students.
 We are committed to supporting students' understanding of schools' cultural, social, and economic realities and guiding all students to be engaged citizens in an increasingly diverse and globalized world.

 The Master of Arts in Education degree program combines online learning with practical and applied learning in the K-12 classroom.
-The master’s candidate must earn and successfully complete 30-45 semester credits of graduate course work, specific to the emphasis or endorsement chosen.
+The master’s candidate must earn and successfully complete 30-45 semester credits of graduate coursework specific to the emphasis or endorsement chosen.
 A summer on-campus or online program orientation must be completed before coursework is begun.

 Upon acceptance to the program, an advisor will be assigned to assist the applicant in developing a degree plan, which includes a graduate capstone or final comprehensive examinations in the form of professional portfolios that are required for graduation.